 You can see the YouTube of this section here

-Anyway after hearing of Sean's problems, I thought I should go and buy a spare chain link before leaving, I do have one, but it turns out it’s the wrong one.
-I don’t know why I brought the one I had, I knew it wouldn’t fit, I am such a weirdo!
+On the Wednesday morning I was to leave, I’d decided to set-off around 9am.
+I thought I should go and buy a spare chain link before leaving Los Barrios, I do have one, but it turns out it’s the wrong one.
+And after Sean's chain breaking I thought it best to have one.
+I don’t know why I brought the one I had along, I knew it wouldn’t fit, I am such a weirdo!
 I made my way to Runbaik, but it didn’t open until 10am.
 What a pain, I had to wait around for an hour, so spent it in a café just opposite the bike shop, who made me an excellent Café con Leche with Soya milk!
 It was rather pleasant just sitting there in the sunshine!

-Whist I’ve been riding this route, I’ve been in contact with two people on Whattsapp; Jen, a lady that is bike touring, not specifically the Altravesur, but in the region I’m in.
+Whist I’ve been riding this route, I’ve been in contact with three people on Whattsapp; Jen, a lady that is bike touring, not specifically the Altravesur, but in the region I’m in.
 Currently she’s staying in Ronda for a few weeks, she tends to stay at homestays such as Warmshowers or Workaway.

-I wouldn’t have known about the terrible mud after the heavy rains if it wasn’t for Sean.
+These three people have been a great help, when I’m stuck, when I need to know how, where or what, there’s someone to talk to.
+For instance, I wouldn’t have known about the terrible mud after the heavy rains if it wasn’t for Sean.
 Which is something I’m having to contemplate now, whilst typing this I’m in Jimena, and it’s been raining heavily for days.

 It turns out this natural park is a big mountain biking area, with many trails at the Montecoche mountain bike zone.

 There's a military installation on the right, I was told off for taking photos....oops!

 The trail is double track gravel, with great views to my right across the green valley.